pyxelr/recommendations-for-engineers/README.md

 ## IT News

-All the mentioned sites are mostly free of clickbait and offer overgrowth of content over the form.
+All the mentioned sites are mostly free of clickbait and offer the triumph of form over content.

 -   [Ars Technica](https://arstechnica.com/)
 -   [dobreprogramy](https://www.dobreprogramy.pl/) (🇵🇱) <--- one of the most popular Polish sites